springfall2008/batpred/docs/customisation.md

 Higher values will generate plans with more solar diversion while lower values will generate less.
 A value of 0 means all diverted energy should be ignored in planning (assumed to be zero value).

+- **switch.predbat_iboost_energy_subtract** When enabled (default) energy reported by the **iboost_energy_today** sensor configured in apps.yaml will be subtracted from your historical load data to improve the accuracy of predictions.
+If you are using PredAI you will also need to subtract this data inside PredAI configuration.

 Different boost modes can be selected:

 ### iBoost modes